luiscoco/Angular_Brief_Introduction/README.md

 # Angular: brief introduction

+**Summary**:

+1. Setting Up Angular in Visual Studio Code (VSCode)

+2. Sample Angular Project Structure

+3. Angular Components

+**More advance Angular features**

+1. HTTP Service (HttpClient)

-Angular is a popular framework developed by Google for building dynamic web applications
+Angular is a popular framework developed by **Google** for building **dynamic web applications**

-It is based on TypeScript and provides a robust set of tools and components to manage the complexity of modern app development
+It is based on **TypeScript** and provides a robust set of tools and components to manage the complexity of modern app development

-## Setting Up Angular in Visual Studio Code (VSCode)
+## 1. Setting Up Angular in Visual Studio Code (VSCode)

 To work with Angular in VSCode effectively, you'll want to set up your development environment properly